devendranaga/devendranaga.github.io/_posts/2026-09-23-Secure-Storage-on-Linux.md

 ## Design

+### Startup

+The startup would involve the secure storage service initializing the command line and enter into console mode.
+The user will add in the password via the console and the daemon starts up in the background.

+The daemon startup would involve,

+1. Generating the `KEK` and `KSIK` based on the user provided password as explained in the below section.
+2. Integrity check on the key storage using the KSIK.
+Both Main and Backup.
+3. If either storage integrity is failed, the secure storage service will attempt to restore the corrupted storage from the backup.
+4. If the backup is also corrupted, the service will log error and halt.

 ### Key Hierarchy

 KEK is the key encryption key.
+Wraps the key store wrapping key.
 KSIK is Key store integrity key.
+Performs integrity check and generates integrity over the key store.

 The salt is varied so the output keys are unique.

-1. password is given via the command line argument.
-2. Derive RKEK: `KEK = PBKDF(password, salt, key_len, hash);`.
+1. Derive RKEK: `KEK = PBKDF(password, salt, key_len, hash);`.
-3. Derive KSIK: `KSIK = PBKDF(password, salt, key_len, hash);`.
+2. Derive KSIK: `KSIK = PBKDF(password, salt, key_len, hash);`.
+3. Generate a unique random master key.
+Wrap this key with the KEK.
+4. Store the unique random master key in two key slots within the key storage.
+5. The unique random master key will then be used as a wrapping key for other keys within the secure storage.

 ### Key storage format